curran/setupHadoop/README.md

  * Paste the contents of the clipboard into a new line of the file
  * Save and close the file

+(There very well may be a nicer way of doing this, please send a pull request if there is!)

-## Getting HDFS to work on a cluster
+## Getting HDFS to Work

 Choose a single machine to be the master node for HDFS, which will run the NameNode daemon.
 All other machines will be slaves, and will run the DataNode daemon.